vskuratovichdev/terrafrom_bad/README.md

-# 🏗️ Azure Infrastructure as Code - NoteServe Project
+# 🏗️ Azure Infrastructure as Code - Test Project

-This repository contains Terraform configurations for provisioning Azure infrastructure for the NoteServe application.
+This repository contains Terraform configurations for provisioning Azure infrastructure for the Test application.
 The infrastructure includes networking, compute, storage, and monitoring resources with proper security and VNet integration.

 ## 📋 Table of Contents